6.3.1 aclocal Options

 --print-ac-dir

-Prints the name of the directory that aclocal will search to find third-party .m4 files.
+Print the name of the directory that aclocal will search to find third-party .m4 files.
 When this option is given, normal processing is suppressed.
-This option was used in the past by third-party packages to determine where to install .m4 macro files, but this usage is today discouraged, since it causes ‘$(prefix)’ not to be thoroughly honored (which violates the GNU Coding Standards), and similar semantics can be better obtained with the ACLOCAL_PATH environment variable; see Writing your own aclocal macros.
+This option was used in the past by third-party packages to determine where to install .m4 macro files, but this usage is today discouraged, since it causes ‘$(prefix)’ not to be thoroughly honored (violating the GNU Coding Standards).
+And similar semantics can be better obtained with the ACLOCAL_PATH environment variable (see Writing your own aclocal macros).

 --verbose